Visit the Crown Jewels of Denmark in Copenhagen

 The Danish Crown Jewels - impressive and worth seeing

-As coincidental as our visit to Rosenborg Castle was, the Danish crown jewels are spectacular.
-And that's what Rosenborg Castle, the royal garden that surrounds it, and the treasury in the basement of the castle, where the treasure of gold and the crowns of the Danish royal family are located, offered in abundance.
-We began our tour of the castle in a small house, where the tickets are sold.
+As fortuitous as our tour of Rosenborg Castle was, Danish crown jewels raise expectations for the spectacular.
+And Rosenborg Castle, the royal garden that surrounds it and the treasury in the basement of the castle, which contains the gold treasure and the crowns of the Danish royal family, provided this in spades.
+We begin our tour of the castle at a house where entrance tickets are sold.

 Before we look at the Danish Crown Jewels inside the castle, we take a walk through the King's Garden with its various garden rooms, which always offer new views of the castle.
 Wild ducks and wild geese feel at home in the ponds and gardens, and every now and then a pair of swans swim past us.
 Walkers make themselves comfortable on benches sheltered from the wind and watch the birds at work.
 Towering above it all is the tall sandstone building of Rosenborg Castle, with the barracks of the Royal Life Guards attached to the rear.
 We are lucky and can watch them during their exercises.
 Only the royal family is missing, then our insight into royal events in Denmark is complete.
 But this is rare.

-What you need for a visit to Copenhagen
+What you need for your visit to Copenhagen

 • You will do a lot of walking in Copenhagen.
 Hence are comfortable shoes important.

-• If you are planning an elegant evening, then you should bring comfortable pumps .
+• If you're planning an elegant evening, then you should comfortable pumps .

 • You will definitely take home souvenirs from Copenhagen.
 Rosenborg Castle is not just about the Danish crown jewels.
-There is also a souvenir shop there. in one backpack you can store souvenirs well.
-For longer hikes in the area, we recommend one backpack.
+There is also a souvenir shop there. in one backpack you can easily accommodate souvenirs.
+We recommend one for longer hikes in the area backpack.

 • Forget yours Camera not, because not only Rosenborg Castle attracts with beautiful photo motifs.